 The control environment shows the overall commitment, behaviour, concern and measures taken by the Board of Directors and Board of Commissioners of Bank Mandiri in carrying out operational activities.
-The Board of Commissioners is responsible for ensuring that the Board of Directors has monitored the effectiveness of SPI implementation.
+The Board of Commissioners responsible for that the Board of Directors has monitored the effectiveness of SPI implementation.
 The Board of Commissioners plays an active role in ensuring improvements to the Company's issues that can reduce the effectiveness of SPI.